threefoldfoundation/threefold_data/content/blog/future_tft_ecosystem/future_tft_ecosystem.md

 <br/>

 We believe in decentralization.
 And we believe that the future is decentralized.
-DeFi is great and fortunately many decentralized alternatives already exist, with thriving ecosystems and communities.
-There are many options to [buy and sell TFT](https://library.threefold.me/info/threefold#/tokens/threefold__how_to_buy) in a decentralized way, including multiple options within the [Stellar ecosystem](https://threefold.io/blog/post/thriving_with_stellar/), and we’re also exploring meaningful partnership opportunities with Algorand.
+DeFi is great and fortunately, many decentralized alternatives already exist, with thriving ecosystems and communities.
+There are many options to [buy and sell TFT](https://library.threefold.me/info/threefold#/tokens/threefold__how_to_buy) in a decentralized way, including multiple options within the [Stellar ecosystem](https://threefold.io/blog/post/thriving_with_stellar/) – and we’re also exploring meaningful partnership opportunities with Algorand.
 Both Stellar and Algorand already provide everything we need for a healthy financial ecosystem and offer various functions crucial for the [TFT](https://forum.threefold.io/t/the-potential-of-the-threefold-token-tft/1796) ecosystem – from order books to wallets to AMM liquidity pools and on/off ramp options.
 And both have huge, thriving communities.

 <br/>

-Beyond these great decentralized options, we’ve decided to develop our own DeFi solutions to support the growth and expansion of the Internet of Internets and an abundance-based future where we are truly sovereign: community-based liquidity pools and the P2P DeFi Wallet.
-These DeFi solutions will be the foundation of the financial system for the Internet of Internets.
+Beyond these great decentralized options, we’ve decided to develop our own DeFi solutions to support the [growth and expansion](https://threefold.io/blog/post/four_phases_of_threefold/) of the Internet of Internets and an abundance-based future where we are truly sovereign: community-based liquidity pools and the P2P DeFi Wallet.
+These DeFi solutions will be the foundation of the financial system for the [Internet of Internets](https://threefold.io/blog/post/internet_of_internets/).

 <br/>